-A subject-by-formulation interaction can arise when either a sub-group of subjects or individual subjects have differing pharmacokinetic profiles for either T or R formulation from the remainder of the population enrolled in a BE trial [17].
-Mechanistically, it is attributable to some characteristic of this sub-population leading to altered drug absorption.
-Levothyroxine is classified in the Biopharmaceutical Classification System (BCS) as a Class III substance i.e. one having high solubility but low permeability [22].
-The new, but not the old, Levothyrox formulation contains mannitol, an osmotic excipient considered to be critical [23], especially for class III drugs (for a general review of the impact of osmotically active excipients on bioavailability and BE of BCS class III drugs, see [24]).
-Indeed, low permeability compounds are often subject to site-dependent absorption, and their bioavailability can be dependent on gastro-intestinal tract transit time, which may be influenced by mannitol.
-For example, the bioavailability of the H2-receptor antagonist, cimetidine, in a chewable tablet containing 2.264 g of mannitol, was reduced by 29% and this was due to a reduction in small intestine transit time of 20% [25].
-The magnitude of effect of mannitol was shown to be dose-dependent in the range 0.755 and 2.265g [26].
-For the new formulation of Levothyrox, the amount of mannitol is approximately 70 mg for a 100 mg tablet [27] and a patient may take two tablets.
+A subject-by-formulation interaction can arise when either a subgroup of subjects or individual subjects have differing pharmacokinetic profiles for either a T or R formulation from the remainder of the population enrolled in a BE trial [19].
+Mechanistically, it is attributable to some characteristic of this subpopulation leading to altered drug absorption.
+Levothyroxine is classified in the Biopharmaceutical Classification System as a Class III substance, i.e. one having high solubility but low permeability [24].
+The new, but not the old, Levothyrox® formulation contains mannitol, an osmotic excipient considered to be critical [25], especially for Class III drugs (for a general review of the impact of osmotically active excipients on bioavailability and BE of Biopharmaceutical Classification System Class III drugs, see [26]).
+Indeed, low permeability compounds are often subject to site-dependent absorption, and their bioavailability can be dependent on gastrointestinal tract transit time, which may be influenced by mannitol.
+For example, the bioavailability of the H2-receptor antagonist, cimetidine, in a chewable tablet containing 2.264 g of mannitol, was reduced by 29% and this was due to a reduction in small intestine transit time of 20% [27].
+The magnitude of effect of mannitol was shown to be dose dependent in the range of 0.755-2.265 g [28].
+For the new formulation of Levothyrox®, the amount of mannitol is approximately 70 mg for a 100-mg tablet [29] and a patient may take two tablets.
 Whether a small amount of mannitol, of some 140 mg, can affect small intestine transit time and thereby be associated with decreased bioavailability of levothyroxine is not known.
-Moreover, according to Chen and Yu [24] the quantitative dose-response relationship for mannitol on cimetidine/ranitidine absorption may not be extrapolable to other substances because, as well as an osmotic effect, an osmotically active excipient may influence either absorption mechanism or absorption site.
-For sorbitol, an isomer of mannitol, it has been reported that very small amounts (7, 50 or 60 mg) can affect drug absorption and this effect appears to be subject-dependent [28].
+Moreover, according to Chen et al. [26] the quantitative dose-response relationship for mannitol on cimetidine/ranitidine absorption may not be extrapolated to other substances because, as well as an osmotic effect, an osmotically active excipient may influence either the absorption mechanism or the absorption site.
+For sorbitol, an isomer of mannitol, it has been reported that very small amounts (7, 50 or 60 mg) can affect drug absorption and this effect appears to be subject dependent [30].